kits-ab/kits/content/blogg/2019-04-01-bankid-anyone.md

 * When using mobile BankID on different devices – set _autoStartTokenRequired = True_ and enable QR codes.
 The user must scan the QR code presented on the device that initiated the order request.
 * The user's personal identity number should always be present for each order request.
 This limits the effectiveness of simply generating a token and sending it to random people, hoping that someone will sign using the token.

 None of these features prevents phishing attacks against BankID.
-They only make todays attacks harder to perform and requires additional technical skill from the attacker than just being able to call victims.
+They only make today's attacks harder to perform and requires additional technical skill from the attacker than just being able to call victims.
 If the attacker can trick a victim into clicking a link containing the autoStartToken, it will be possible to phish BankID users.

 However, the point is to make the process more difficult for the attacker, which can be achieved by following the steps above.